-As we previously reported, showrunner Roberto Aguirre-Sacasa had planned the 4th season premiere as a tribute.
+As we previously reported in our post on Riverdale season 4, showrunner Roberto Aguirre-Sacasa had planned the season t0 premiere as a tribute.
 It would function both as a memorial to Luke Perry and to his character, Fred Andrews.
 At the time, we had no further details on the episode, besides one.
 We knew that Shannen Doherty, Perry’s longtime co-star, would appear.

 Now that the episode has aired, we can talk about her appearance, as well as what Fred’s death means for the show.
 But of course, it’s not just Fred who’s left us.
 Knowing that, that it wasn’t just a character who was killed off, made the episode especially moving.
 This is a fancy way of saying that I almost drowned in my tears.

 Image via Robert Falconer and The CW Network

 Having had time to plan a proper ending for Fred Andrews, the show sent him off in an incredibly believable way.
 That Fred Andrews would die in the middle of helping someone is true to his character.
 That he was helping a stranger, Doherty’s character, that no one else would is equally so.
 The detail that he was talking about his son the whole time feels true, as well.
 It also feels as if it were engineered to break your heart.

 But that’s how the whole episode felt.
 From the moment Archie and his mom hear about the accident, every single plot development is another reason for tears.
 This includes: the Core Four going to retrieve his body, their return to town where the streets are lined with Riverdale residents welcoming Fred home, the emotional funeral, and the fireworks show that Cheryl provides in Fred’s honor.

 Saying Goodbye To Luke Perry And Fred Andrews